NoonPost NoonPost

 Fawzi Al-Majadi and his fellow fighters showed that the road to liberating Palestine runs through sacrifice and resistance not empty agreements and fleeting diplomacy.

-TAGGED: Palestinian Soldiers
+TAGGED: Soldiers of Palestine

 Download this article as PDF